openstack/openstack-ansible/doc/source/developer-docs/inventory.rst

 ``playbooks/inventory/env.d`` directory of the OpenStack-Ansible codebase.

-Should an ``env.d`` directory be found in the directory specified by ``--config``, it's contents will be added to the base environment, overriding any previous contents in the event of conflicts.
+Should an ``env.d`` directory be found in the directory specified by ``--config``, its contents will be added to the base environment, overriding any previous contents in the event of conflicts.

 .. note:: In all versions prior to |previous_release_formal_name|, this argument was ``--file``.